7 Design and Marketing Book Recommendations to Inspire You in 2020

 A good book can’t magically solve all of the problems your team is facing.
 It can, however, inspire you to make meaningful changes at your organization and spark a newfound sense of creativity that you may have been missing.
 I reached out to our expert team of content strategists, designers, and digital marketing specialists to find out what books, blogs, and newsletters inspire them.
 Here’s what they had to say.

-Vanessa Theoharis, Director of Digital Marketing: Authored by the co-founder of Pixar Animations Studios, this book challenges any professional to evaluate how organizations can establish a productive environment within which creativity can actually flourish.
+Vanessa Theoharis, Director of Digital Marketing: Authored by the co-founder of Pixar Animations Studios, Creativity, Inc challenges any professional to evaluate how organizations can establish a productive environment within which creativity can actually flourish.

-DJ Min, Director of UX and Design: If I have to choose just one book that covers user experience (UX), design and usability, this is it.
+DJ Min, Director of UX and Design: If I have to choose just one book that covers user experience (UX), design and usability, The Design of Everyday Things it.
 Norman’s best seller showcases a variety of real life examples of what makes “good design” by using illustrations of bad designs.
 He reminds us that everything should be designed in the context of human behaviors and caring about users.

-Georgy Cohen, Director, Digital Strategy: This book — authored by the pioneer of the field of content design who oversaw the development of the content strategy gold standard that is the UK's Government Digital Service — gives you a comprehensive yet clear and engaging overview of how to create content that is user-centric, well-structured, and effective.
+Georgy Cohen, Director, Digital Strategy: Content Design — authored by the pioneer of the field of content design who oversaw the development of the content strategy gold standard that is the UK's Government Digital Service — gives you a comprehensive yet clear and engaging overview of how to create content that is user-centric, well-structured, and effective.

-Stephanie Krol, VP of Operations: Written in the style of a business fable, Patrick Lencioni’s book is a must read for managers and team leaders in any organization.
+Stephanie Krol, VP of Operations: Written in the style of a business fable, The Five Dysfunctions of a Team: A Leadership Fable is a must read for managers and team leaders in any organization.
 The fictional narrative he weaves highlights common organizational and interpersonal pitfalls, while later sections of the book offer prescriptive insights on how to overcome them and succeed as a team.

 Daniel Hurley, Digital Strategist: I'm hesitant to recommend books for SEO for two reasons: